Audalb/freshawesome/README.md

-This repo is for my fresh linux setups.
+This repo is for my fresh debian based linux setups.
 This repo contains an edited version of lcpz's awesome-copycats that I use for my personal setup.
 I editted the icons on the multicolor theme to fit my green on black color preference